apptainer/singularity-admindocs/admin_quickstart.rst

     $ wget https://github.com/sylabs/singularity/releases/download/v${VERSION}/singularity-${VERSION}.tar.gz && \
         rpmbuild -tb singularity-${VERSION}.tar.gz

+.. _configuing_overview:

 ----------
 Configuing
 ----------

 There are sevral ways to configuing Singularity.
-The :ref:`config file <singularity-config-file>` is were most of the config are.
+The :ref:`main config file <singularity-config-file>` is were most of the config are.
 But there is also :ref:`localstatedir <localstatedir-configure>`.

 The config file (``singularity.conf``)